IFRoS-ELTE/ball_picking_project/docs/docker.md

 - Why to use Docker
 - Architectural considerations for containerizing robotics projects
-- Basic principles and commands for Docker
+- Basic How-To's and commands for Docker
 - Limitations of the current approach

 For further questions, do not hesitate to contact the creator of this containerized mess: <br>